tobysmith568/npm-publish-latest-tag/README.md

 # npm Publish Latest Tag GitHub Action

 A Github Action for getting a tag value to supply to the `npm publish` command so that updates to old major versions don't automatically get given the `latest` tag.

+> If you're looking for the npm package & CLI, you want this Readme: [./core/README.md](./core/README.md).

 ### Why use this?